This agreement will focus on enabling intra and inter regional payments and expanding financial inclusion in the Caribbean.

-About Mastercard (NYSE: MA)
+About Mastercard (NYSE: MA) www.mastercard.com

 Mastercard is a global technology company in the payments industry.
-Our mission is to connect and power an inclusive, digital economy that benefits everyone, everywhere by making transactions safe, simple, smart and accessible.
-Using secure data and networks, partnerships and passion, our innovations and solutions help individuals, financial institutions, governments and businesses realize their greatest potential.
-Our decency quotient, or DQ, drives our culture and everything we do inside and outside of our company.
+Our mission is to connect and power an inclusive, digital economy that benefits everyone, everywhere by making transactions safe, simple, smart, and accessible.
+Using secure data and networks, partnerships, and passion, our innovations and solutions help individuals, financial institutions, governments, and businesses realize their greatest potential.
 With connections across more than 210 countries and territories, we are building a sustainable world that unlocks priceless possibilities for all.